 The Manager adopts the principle that remuneration for the Board and Management should be viewed in totality.
-The remuneration structure supports the continuous development of the management bench strength to ensure robust talent management and succession planning.
+The remuneration structure supports the continuous

 Pursuant to the Guidelines to All Holders of a Capital Markets Services Licence for Real Estate Investment Trust Management (Guideline No: SFA04-G07), the Manager has disclosed in this report information on its NRC as set out below.